savinirs0009/simple-java-maven-app/README.md

-you'll be creating yourself during the tutorial and the `scripts` subdirectory contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline. this is the demo editing of line hi im testing the changes in the jenkins build file this will be another line of code to be tested this is still happening and lot worser goodbye....
+you'll be creating yourself during the tutorial and the `scripts` subdirectory contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline. this is the demo happening right now